BlurryFace04/KeyWhisperer/README.md

 <br><br><br>

 ## TOR Client Script
-You will have to use this [tor_client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/tor_client.py) instead of the [client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/client.py) we used before, if you want to enable the commnication of server and client via tor network.
+You will have to use this [tor_client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/tor_client.py) instead of the [client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/client.py) we used before, if you want to enable the commnication of server and client via tor network.<br>
+Replace the 'ONION_ADDRESS' in the script with the onion address you noted in the previous step.<br>
 Run the following command to convert your [tor_client script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/install_tor.py) into a standalone executable:
 ```
 pyinstaller --onefile --noconsole --icon=icon.ico tor_client.py